How a clever concept remedied misalignment in competition engine blocks

 New concept emerges

 A seasoned racer and World Products founder, Mitchell’s interest in race engine structures had piqued decades earlier.
-Now with his curiosity united to Fennel’s practical understanding, they introduced the concept of making one major core not only combine all eight cylinders but also to include the cam tunnel and main bearing saddles.
+But now with his curiosity united to Fennel’s practical understanding, they introduced the concept of making one major core not only combine all eight cylinders but also to include the cam tunnel and main bearing saddles.

 Closer dimensional tolerance yielded several obvious benefits.
 Of course, consistent cylinder wall thickness promotes increased power.
 But equally important for the race engine builder is the fact that there are fewer failures during the machining processes.

 Says Boyer, “In years past, core-shift could inadvertently rupture a water jacket—like when you’re boring the main oil passage from front to rear.”
-As you might anticipate, one of the manufacturer’s standard quality-assurance procedures is to pressure-test the main oil passage by introducing 100psi of air pressure.
+As you might expect, one of the manufacturer’s standard quality-assurance procedures is to pressure-test the main oil passage by introducing 100psi of air pressure.
 If it leaks, the casting is doomed.

 Mindful of manufacturing correctness, he comprehensively adopted tighter tolerances, improved fixtures and machining facilities and added modern CMMs—coordinate measuring machines.